ahmadajmi/CSS-Grid-Layout/ideas.md

 A very interesting feature of the Grid Module is the ability to adapt the content layout to changes in different devices and viewports without changing the semantic of the content.

+The `grid-template-columns` responsibility is to divide the `.app-layout` container into columns, and in our case we did four columns each one is `1fr` [(one fraction)](http://www.w3.org/TR/2011/WD-css3-values-20110906/#fr-unit) of the available parent(container) space.

 #### The Explicit Grid

 Defined by 3 properties